-Habitat for Humanity Kenya (HFH Kenya) invites corporates, institutions of learning, religious institution, and individuals in Kenya to partner in our adequate and affordable housing program and support the construction of homes for poor and vulnerable families in Laikipia, Machakos, and Homa Bay counties.
+Habitat for Humanity Kenya (HFH Kenya) invites corporates, institutions of learning, religious institution, and individuals to partner with us in our adequate and affordable housing program and support the construction of homes for poor and vulnerable families in Laikipia, Machakos, and Homa Bay counties.

 Every two years, Habitat for Humanity Kenya conducts a needs assessment to select family beneficiaries in our geographic areas of intervention.
 Beneficiaries are then rated according to their vulnerability and added to a database awaiting the availability of resources to construct a new home.

 The beneficiary selection criteria is based on the following specific vulnerability indicators: